0xtarotter/Cloudflare-ip/README.md

-# unicomcq2cf--IP
+# Cloudflare-ip
-Optimized IP for Cloudflare to Chongqing Unicom Residential Broadband
+Optimized IP for Cloudflare